toazbenj/race_simulation/README.md

    cd ~/race_simulation/bike_race
    python3 data_generation.py
    ```

+   The data will appear in the cost_stats.csv and race_stats.csv files in the data folder.
+You can edit the file names/paths in bike_race/constants.py.

 3. **Editing Configurations**:

    All parameters are included in the constants.py script.
 To edit the decision-making method, switch the IS_VECTOR_COST flag to True.
 Note that P2 (green) is the attacker that does the passing in this case, while P1 (blue) is the defender who starts in front.